Fowlerma32/cat-adventure/Presentations/README.txt

 /Meeting_bears.dialogue handles the bear quest dialogue for the search quest.
 /Diorite_info.dialogue, /Granite_info.dialogue, /RoseQuartz_info.dialogue, and /Quartz_info.dialogue handles the dialogue for the rock trivia that is connected and a key asset of the search quest.

-/Fonts Contains fonts used in the UI

-/CascadiaMono.ttf is the font used in most UI.

 /Executables Folder containing the executable version of the game.